neocode-it/frappe_betterprint_server/README.md

 # Frappe Betterprint Server

 Python application for a web-based playwright browser-server (chromium is beeing used).
+All dimensions will be calculated in Millimeter (mm).

-Serving on port 39584
+The Webserver is accessible on port 39584

 ## Installing Betterprint Server